Dreaker75/re-emerald/README.md

  - All Legendary Pokemon (Including the roamer) will now respawn the following day if they are defeated (This is also affected by defeating the Elite Four)
  - Sudowoodo will respawn every day whether it was defeated or caught
  - Releasing a Legendary Pokemon will clear its CAUGHT flag, allowing them to be caught again starting the following day
- - Running is allowed everywhere, including places like bridges and tall grass
  - Move Pokemon and Item options in the PC now appear before Withdraw and Deposit Pokemon like in newer games
  - Removed the second save confirmation popup, the game will now save after the first one.
 The warning for saving when a different file exists was left untouched.
  - Removed Wally's tutorial battle and the PokeNav's tutorial call to Mr. Stone